Sellers: Things to keep in mind after your home is on the market

 Putting your home on the market for sale is the worst time to stop taking care of it.
 Until a buyer makes an offer that you accept, gets through the inspection, aces the bank appraisal, and completes the final walkthrough, the house has got to receive your attention.
 It needs all the normal maintenance such as lawn mowing, tree pruning, gutter repair, and the like.
 Also, if anything happens that is unusual, such as a tree being knocked down in a storm, the owner needs to fix it.
 Letting the house go will only result in you receiving less money than you would have if you continued the effort to keep the house in good working order.
 Maintain your home!

 So to most of the sellers who do follow their real estate agent’s advice, THANK YOU!
 You know to keep your house maintained, pay the mortgage, ensure there is heat and allow showings.
 You are a huge reason your house will sell successfully.
 For the few sellers who want to try to let the house go in some way, please take my words to heart.
 Following these tips will ensure your home sale goes well.

-Feel free to call me on 914-419-0270 or via email@example.com if you would like to discuss selling your home.
+Feel free to call me on 406-270-3667 or via firstname.lastname@example.org if you would like to discuss selling your Kalispell, Lakeside or Bigfork MT home.